pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 * You may also need to allow ssh login based management as one of the mysql workbench options under *server connections -> remote management*.

 * It's also a good idea to set the *Edit -> Preferences -> SQL Editor -> DBMS_Connection keep alive interval* setting to 200, to avoid any "lost connection" issues due to our 5-minute connection timeout.

+* If you're running really long-running commands (for example, dumps of large tables) and you get client-side timeouts, you can also set *Edit → Preferences → SQL Editor → DBMS connection read time out (in seconds)*, which has a default of 600, to something larger, like 6000.

 ## DBeaver